junaidshk/online-viewership/README.md

-# Netflix Hotstar
+# Netflix Hotstar Customer Decline Cause Prediction
-Finding the cause of decline in customer count.
+Finding the cause of decline in number of customers using the streaming and other services provided by Netflix, Hotstar, etc.